jumping2jack/Customer-Management-System/README.md

 # Customer-Management-System

-This is CMS build on Python and its a simple and small project.
+This is a Customer Management System built using Python.
 # Note:- Whole Program is based on list.